-- Install a barn, shed, or Quonset hut to securely store tools and maybe even begin to establish a home and fencing for a few animals to graze our acre of kudzu that we’re anxious to begin dismantling.
+- Install a barn, shed, or Quonset hut to securely store tools and maybe even begin to establish a home and fencing for animals to graze our acre of kudzu.
+We’re anxious to start knocking down the kudzu.

 - Run Power.

-Turns out the power guy (the rep from the power company who is helping us connect our land to the grid), was born here and has settled many acres of this county.
+Turns out the power guy (the rep from the power company who is helping us connect our land to the grid), was born here and settled his own acreage.
 He shed light on a few issues with our goals, including that the power company won’t put poles where there isn’t access.

 In his mind, we shouldn’t be in a rush to have power anyway.
 You don’t need to start paying that bill until your house is closer to being built.

-As he put it – in plain talk, as they say out here – “You gotta get to your house.”
+As he put it, “You gotta get to your house.”
 You want a shed or power?
 You need access.

 Access is now our #1 goal.